why did health care costs get so high

 Nurses here also make more on average than in most developed countries.
 At around $77,600 per year, American nurse pay is second only to Switzerland.
 It beats out Australia ($54,340), and Ireland ($49,504).

 Private health plans try lowering costs by requiring approval to see pricey specialists.
 Having patients see nurse practitioners instead of family doctors can also save money.
+Plus, some effective tips to lower healthcare costs might help as well.

 Prescription Drug Costs